G-USI/asyncapi-python/README.md

 ## Documentation

-A set of examples is available under the [examples](./examples/) directory.
+Although there's no documentation available at the moment, a set of comprehensive examples with comments for each implemented use-case is under the [examples](./examples/) directory.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to open an Issue or submit a Pull Request.

 ## License